Pregnancy care: getting started

 - talk with you about pregnancy care options

-Going to your antenatal appointments right from the start means that your doctor or midwife can check how you and your baby are going.
+It’s important to go to your antenatal appointments right from the start, so your doctor or midwife can check how you and your baby are going.
 This includes following your baby’s growth and watching you both for any health problems or risks.

 Antenatal appointments are also a chance to make decisions about things like tests in pregnancy.
 Some of these appointments and tests need to happen at particular times.

 If you’re healthy with an uncomplicated pregnancy, you can probably start or keep going with light to moderate exercise during pregnancy – but check with your midwife or doctor first.
-Walking or swimming are good options.
-Aim for around 30 minutes a few times a week.
+Brisk walking or swimming are good options.
+Aim for around 30 minutes, most days of the week.

 Healthy eating in pregnancy

 Healthy eating helps you feel good and stay healthy.
 It also gives your baby nutrients for growth.

 - plenty of vegetables, fruit and wholegrain breads and cereals for a wide range of vitamins, minerals and fibre

 - low-fat dairy food (or alternatives like soy, rice or oat milk products) for calcium, protein and iodine

 - lean red meat for iron and protein, and oily fish like sardines for omega-3 fatty acids and protein

 - small, healthy snacks that are low in sugar and fat.